jonathanbossenger/block-theme-course/module-02/04-Creating-Primary-Templates.md

-# Creating a Primary Templates
+# Creating a Primary Template

 In the recap of templates lesson, you created the index and page templates.
 Now, you can create the rest of the primary templates in the editor.
 A good place to start would be the single post template, as it would be used for displaying a single post, and also as a fallback for any custom post type.